What Is HubSpot Breeze? Features & Honest Review (2026)

 For customer-facing support automation, though, Assistant isn’t the right tool.
 That’s where Breeze Agents come in.

 HubSpot Breeze Agents are autonomous AI tools that handle multi-step workflows.
-Unlike Assistant (which responds to your questions), Agents run independently – they monitor data, take actions, and complete tasks on their own.
+Unlike Assistant (which responds to your questions), Agents run independently, they monitor data, take actions, and complete tasks on their own.
+This is where most of the headline HubSpot Breeze AI features live.

 As of March 2026, HubSpot Breeze offers four core Agents plus a growing list of Beta Agents.
 Here’s the complete picture.